rails/spring/README.md

 ### Additional commands

-You can add these to your Gemfile for additional commands (run `spring stop` afterwards to pick up the changes):
+You can add these to your Gemfile for additional commands:

 * [spring-commands-rspec](https://github.com/jonleighton/spring-commands-rspec)
 * [spring-commands-cucumber](https://github.com/jonleighton/spring-commands-cucumber)